blobfile/blobfile/README.md

 ## Safety

-The library should be thread safe and fork safe, except that a `BlobFile` instance is not thread safe (only 1 thread should own a `BlobFile` instance at a time).
+The library should be thread safe and fork safe with the following exceptions:

+* A `BlobFile` instance is not thread safe (only 1 thread should own a `BlobFile` instance at a time)
+* Calls to `bf.configure()` are not thread-safe and should ideally happen before performing any operations

 ### Concurrent Writers